davidcoles/vc5/README.md

 First we need a development environment capable of building libbpf and Go binaries.
 On Ubuntu 20.04 this can be achieved with:

-  `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang libyaml-perl libjson-perl`
+  `apt-get install git build-essential libelf-dev clang libc6-dev libc6-dev-i386 llvm golang libyaml-perl libjson-perl ethtool bridge-utils`

 Copy the config.yaml file to vc5.yaml and edit appropriately for your routers/services/backends.